 Grey Hand Press

-Located within the brand new Northgate Workstores precinct on Brisbane’s northside, the studio conducts workshops in-house as well as hosting guest instructors to teach masterclasses and specialised mediums.
+Located within the brand new Northgate Workstores precinct on Brisbane’s northside, the studio conducts workshops in-house as well as hosting guest instructors to teach masterclasses and specialised techniques.
 Our printers are also available to teach select classes at other venues throughout the region.

 The two traditional models for collaborative printing projects are publishing and contract printing.
 In publishing projects, a studio will invite artists to create a new edition of original prints.
 The studio covers all costs and in exchange, retains half of the final prints for sale and exhibition.
 The artist retains the other half of the edition for their own sale, distribution or exhibition.
 Contract printing (or 'custom' printing) is typically initiated by an artist who approaches the studio with the desire to create a series of prints in their chosen print medium.
 In this case, the studio only keeps a few of the prints for their own collection and exhibition, and the artist receives the entire edition.